linkyard/concourse-helm-resource/README.md

 * `chart`: *Required.* File containing the helm chart to deploy (.tgz).
 * `release`: *Optional.* File containing the name of the release.
 (Default: taken from source configuration).
 * `values`: *Optional.* File containing the values.yaml for the deployment.
-* `override_values`: *Optional.* Map of values that can override those defined in values.yaml.
-Value can be string or path to a file that contains the value.
+* `override_values`: *Optional.* Array of values that can override those defined in values.yaml.
+Each entry in the array is a map containing a key and a value or path.
+Value is set directly while path reads the contents of the file in that path.
 * `delete`: *Optional.* Deletes the release instead of installing it.
 Requires the `name`.
 (Default: false)
 * `replace`: *Optional.* Replace deleted release with same name.
 (Default: false)
 * `wait_until_ready`: *Optional.* Set to the number of seconds it should wait until all the resources in